 Why Motorcycle Accidents are More Dangerous than Car Accidents

 According to the National Highway Traffic Safety Administration (NHTSA), motorcycle crashes are extremely dangerous to riders.
 Motorcycle crashes result in serious injuries to riders, and, unfortunately, even fatalities.
 The NHTSA documented 4,985 motorcyclist deaths in 2018.

 Most motorcycle accidents in the United States result in either an injury or fatality to the person on the motorcycle.
-The reason for this shocking reality is because motorcycles leave the rider unprotected.
+The reason for this reality is because motorcycles leave the rider unprotected.
 When you ride in a car, you have the airbag, a seatbelt, and an engineered metal structure to protect you.
-Bikes can’t shield you from impact in the same way.
+Bikes can’t shield you from an impact in the same way.